 Objectives of the Workshop were to brainstorm, exchange and generate ideas regarding a list of outcomes relevant for all stakeholders; as well as to initiate a list of outcomes by haematological malignancy and a list of standard core outcomes valid for all haematological malignancy valued by all stakeholders participating in the workshop, for later validation.

-As a result of the November workshop, several steps were outlined for each hematological malignancy group who plan their next face to face meetings at the European Hematological Association (EHA) meeting in Stockholm in June 2018.
+As a result, several steps were outlined for each hematological malignancy group who plan their next face to face meetings at the European Hematological Association (EHA) meeting in Stockholm in June 2018.
 Before then several meetings will be going ahead within disease area groups to continue the work on core outcome sets started at this workshop in London.

 Patients diagnosed with hematologic malignancies need help: by using big data and working with multiple stakeholders, HARMONY aims to address urgent unmet needs of patients.
 With big data there is potential to identify novel pathways for drug development, facilitate drug development and accelerate the “bench-to-bedside” process.
 HARMONY can ultimately empower clinicians, policy makers and payers to improve decision-making and optimize care for patients with hematological malignancies.
 Would you like to be kept informed?
 Subscribe to our mailing list.

 Receive the latest news.
 Click here to subscribe!